(a note in advance of more Seinfeld-isms to come, very soon…)

 As to why exactly that cracked me up…consider my absence, yes (I don’t even really blog here!)…but do read on.

 My absence was not intentional.
-Not even in my mind was I gone (although there is that, sometimes, as Kramer once pointed out.)
+Not even in my mind was I gone (although there is that, sometimes.)
 I still love this blog.
 I still love this show–even though some of it is not as funny to me as I near 20 years of great marriage and my mid-40s, and seriously/sillily raise 52 children.

-(Actually we only have 5, but my wife and I jokingly refer to “our 52 children.”
-Because despite the joy, the laughter, all that Schmoopie…sometimes the comments, the questions, all that snap, make it seem like we have way more children than we do.)
+(Actually we only have 5 but jokingly refer to “our 52 children” because, despite the joy, the laughter, all that Schmoopie…sometimes the comments, the questions, all that snap, make it seem like we have way more children than we do.)

 Still, much of Seinfeld is as funny to me now as it was when I first discovered it.
 Some of it is even funnier.
 Which is why I never meant to, in early 2013, stop adding to this Seinfeld survival guide to Life.